— the wisteria vine like a weight-lifter’s bicep

 — cylindrical waves as empty as a cupboard

 — the horizon like an inverted ashtray

 — 4 cranes on a building site tuned like harps

-— noise like a fist to the nose
+— city noise like a smack on the nose

 — diesel fumes thick as frying onions